Dot50Cal/JRE-Spotify-Download/README.md

 # Tutorial:

 When ran, the script will prompt you for the audio "initialization" webm URL for the JRE video.
-To get this, load up the podcast episode page and use network tools (F12 in Chrome), navigate to the Network tab and filter on "webm" without quotes.
-Press the GREEN play button on the podcast episode page (this loads the video to play vs audio only), then pause the playback.
-Copy the URL for the first webm result without a number (there should be two, the first is audio, the second is video).
+To get this, load up the podcast episode page and use network tools (F12 in Chrome).
+1. Navigate to the Network tab.
+2. Filter on "webm" without quotes.
+3. Press the GREEN play button on the podcast episode page (this loads the video to play vs audio only), then pause the playback.
+4. Copy the URL for the first webm result without a number (there should be two, the first is audio, the second is video).

 ![Tutorial Image 1](https://i.imgur.com/7Pmg8Ac.jpg)

 Next, the script will ask you what the end time code is on the video.
-To get this, click and drag the seek bar along the bottom of the page to the end of the podcast while it is pause.
-Your network filters should show you a high numbered .webm URL.
+1. Click and drag the seek bar along the bottom of the page to the end of the podcast while it is pause.
+2. Your network filters should show you a high numbered .webm URL.
 This number is the number you want to provide to the script.

 ![Tutorial Image 1](https://i.imgur.com/X0CwAzV.jpg)